adzcai/rlbook/book/mdps.md

 $$\P(s_{\hi+1} \mid s_0, a_0, \dots, s_\hi, a_\hi) = P(s_{\hi+1} \mid s_\hi, a_\hi)$$

-where $P : \mathcal{S} \times \mathcal{A} \to \Delta(\mathcal{S})$ describes the state transitions.
+where $P : \mathcal{S} \times \mathcal{A} \to \triangle(\mathcal{S})$ describes the state transitions.
 (We’ll elaborate on this notation later in the chapter.)
 :::

-We’ll see that this simple assumption leads to a rich set of problems and algorithms.
-Environments with the Markov property are called **Markov decision processes** (MDPs) and will be the focus of this chapter.
+Environments that satisfy the Markov property are called **Markov decision processes** (MDPs).
+This chapter will focus on introducing core vocabulary for MDPs that will be useful throughout the book.

 :::{attention}
-What information might be encoded in the state for each of the above examples?
-What might the valid set of actions be?
-Describe the state transitions heuristically and verify that they satisfy the Markov property.
+What information might be encoded in the _state_ for each of the above examples?
+What might the valid set of _actions_ be?
+Describe the _state transitions_ heuristically and verify that they satisfy the Markov property.
 :::

 MDPs are usually classified as **finite-horizon**, where the interactions end after some finite number of time steps, or **infinite-horizon**, where the interactions can continue indefinitely.
 We’ll begin with the finite-horizon case and discuss the infinite-horizon case in the second half of the chapter.

-In each setting, we’ll describe how to evaluate different **policies** (strategies for choosing actions) and how to compute (or approximate) the **optimal policy** for a given MDP.
-We’ll introduce the **Bellman consistency condition**, which allows us to analyze the whole series of interactions in terms of individual timesteps.
+We’ll describe how to _evaluate_ different strategies, called **policies,** and how to compute (or approximate) the **optimal policy** for a given MDP.
+We’ll introduce the **Bellman consistency condition**, which allows us to analyze the whole sequence of interactions in terms of individual timesteps.

 ## Finite-horizon MDPs

+### Definition

 ::::{prf:definition} Finite-horizon Markov decision process
-:label: finite_mdp
+:label: finite_horizon_mdp

 The components of a finite-horizon Markov decision process are: